Cybersecurity Maturity Model Certification Services (CMMC)

 CMMC Assessments

-Schneider Downs is currently in process to become certified as a Certified Third-Party Assessor Organization (C3PAO) by the Defense Contract Management Agency’s (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
-Schneider Downs is a Candidate C3PAO and pending a successful CMMC Level 2assessment in Q2 2024, Schneider Downs will be authorized to provide certification assessments for the Department of Defense’s (DoD) Cybersecurity Maturity Model Certification (CMMC) program.
+Schneider Downs is currently one of the first 55 Authorized Certified Third-Party Assessor Organization (C3PAO) by the Defense Contract Management Agency’s (DCMA) Defense Industrial Base Cybersecurity Assessment Center (DIBCAC).
+Schneider Downs is authorized to provide certification assessments for the Department of Defense’s (DoD) Cybersecurity Maturity Model Certification (CMMC) program.

 How Can Schneider Downs Help?